 Pes Planus (Flat Feet)

 Most babies and toddlers have flat feet because the muscles and tendons that form the arches haven't developed yet.
+The arches of the foot usually develop around five or six years of age.
 As your child grows, they may continue to have flat feet, without experiencing any issues.
 But if your child or teen has been diagnosed with pain as a result of flat feet, our pediatric-trained orthopedic specialists are experts in caring for the feet of children and teens.

-Most babies are born with flat feet and develop arches as they grow.
+Most babies are born with flat feet and develop arches as they grow, usually around five or six years of age.
 Feet usually have an arch on the inside portion of the foot.
 A flat foot is a foot that has lost or never developed this arch.
 It is often associated with the lower part of the legs being angled outwards.

 Parents often first notice this because their child has what they describe as "weak ankles" (which appear to turn inward because of the way the feet are planted).